vhakulinen/bruno-server/README.md

 python brunod.py
 ```

-For all the option use the `--help` switch.
+For all the options use the `--help` switch.
 Default port TCP port is `9090`
 and UDP `31500`.
 Default ip is `localhost`.

 Cotributing